Healing through Creative Expression

 Whether you’re a beginning, growing or experienced artist, you can choose from a variety of materials, techniques and tools to get your ideas flowing:

 There are no expectations or judgments on what you create.
 The creative process, as well as the final products that emerge, helps individuals accomplish a variety of therapeutic tasks.

 Art Studio Workshops Space for Creativity and Healing

 Make art alongside other patient artists in a supportive environment.
 Led by Art Therapist Melinda Hallenbeck-Kostecky, each workshop offers a different art process or project idea.

 - Develop your own creation or follow step-by-step instructions

 - All supplies are provided unless noted in the description

-Private art therapy sessions are available for UM Comprehensive Cancer Center patients.
-Contact 877-907-0859 for information on participating in individual therapy.
+Private art therapy sessions are available for Cancer Center patients.
+Locations include:

 The Art Therapy Program is made possible by gifts to the Helen and Sonya Fund and the Cancer Center Art Therapy Program.
 Program supplies are generously supported by the Robert Bruce Dunlap Memorial Fund.
 Learn how you can help by visiting our Make a Gift web pages.